Free Consultation833-607-9438

 Resident Onboarding Plan

-Even strong technology can fail with poor rollout.
+Resident onboarding is one of the biggest factors affecting the success of an intercom upgrade.
 Plan how residents will receive app invites, credentials, and instructions.
-You should also provide a fallback option, such as PINs, fobs, or physical credentials for users who prefer alternatives.
+You should also provide a fallback option, such as PINs, fobs, or physical credentials, for users who prefer alternatives.

 Want help confirming retrofit readiness?